nmusers/docs/content/Reference manual/$abbreviated.md

 Only I is INTEGER.

-Variables may be declared as INTEGER or DOWHILE for use  as  sub- scripts  of declared arrays or reserved variables that are arrays (but not of ETA, ERR, or EPS).
+Variables may be declared as INTEGER or DOWHILE for use  as  subscripts  of declared arrays or reserved variables that are arrays
+(but not of ETA, ERR, or EPS).

 Variables used as looping indices in DOWHILE statements  must  be